Welcome to the second part of the Bullet Journaling Mega Guide.

 Because they are the creative hub of your journal, where you’ll spend most of your time, tracking and enjoying life.

-Your weekly spread is really like a weekly planner, with some extras.
+Your weekly spread is really like a weekly planner.

 How to Make It